nextcloud/documentation/developer_manual/app/appframework/database.rst

   }

 All database queries for that object should be put into a mapper class.
 This follows the `data mapper pattern <http://www.martinfowler.com/eaaCatalog/dataMapper.html>`_.
+Simply inherit the :php:class:`\\OCA\\AppFramework\\Db\\Mapper`

+.. versionchanged:: 6.0: Methods from the old mapper have been removed and deprecated to allow a small ORM.

 :file:`db/itemmapper.php`